codewitch-honey-crisis/VisualFA/README.md

 ### Build Tools Notice

-The three executables in the root folder are necessary for the build process.
+The two executables in the root folder are necessary for the build process.
 They are safe decompilable .NET assemblies

 CSBrick - https://github.com/codewitch-honey-crisis/CSBrick

 DSlang - https://github.com/codewitch-honey-crisis/Deslang

-The other executable is created by the CharClsTableGen project

 ### Performance